How do Global Mobility Professionals demonstrate more Value?

 One of the biggest challenges is incorporating technology into the business to add value to the company and its employees.
 One positive example of digitalization is reporting assignees through an intuitive HR system and tracking assignees through security apps such as the International SOS Assistance App.

 Your level of digital engagement depends on how “digitally mature” your global mobility program is.
 You might be just ‘exploring digital,’ using robotics to carry out simple and repetitive tasks, while others might be already ‘becoming digital’ with a formal digital strategy.
+You are already experiencing success where automation performs tasks humans generally handle, such as periodic emails or copying and pasting information from public or private sources.
+Adopting and introducing those techniques into existing processes will focus on diminishing costs, increasing productivity by improving operational efficiency, and retaining talent.

-Some of the latest HR systems like Success Factors or Workday, offer essential workflow functions for international assignments.
+Some of the latest HR systems, Success Factors or Workday, offer essential workflow functions for international assignments.
 Still, they cannot yet run the entire end-to-end process with all the external vendors involved.
 Data needs to shift from the HR System to the vendor platform, but an integrated solution, which I call “the Holy Grail,” has yet to be invented (it exists mainly in my fantasy brain).
 As I filled another Excel sheet with numbers and birth dates, I kept reminding myself that this was how I started in the field in 1999.
 Before that, we used to calculate on paper.
+Robotic Process Automation (RPA) technology is another exciting use of AI in the field.
+We speed up transactional processes in mobility functions.
+Equally important is that automation can also reveal itself as crucial in reducing hierarchical thinking.
+Read more about bringing the Human Touch back into Global Mobility.

 Human-Computer Interaction (HCI) deals with more natural ways humans and computers can work together in the future.
-Watch this space as it could again help us in Global Mobility and reduce our stress levels.
+Watch this space as it could help us in Global Mobility and reduce our stress levels again.
 For example, instead of sitting at a desk for 12 hours, we could work by walking outside and taking the Expat Family with us on a virtual tour of the city.
 Or we can use voice commands to fill out a form instead of retyping the data.

 We have structured Global Mobility drivers and assignment types and integrated Global Mobility with the Talent function.
 We still need to bring back the Human Touch, and we especially need to align the home and host line manager’s interest in the Expat’s goals and performance criteria.